 Die-hards who would rather not be on the beach but on a BMW are welcome to join for an outride to explore the area.
 Port St. John is 18 miles away from Umngazi and the area makes for good and scenic riding.
 The airport for interest’s sake lies on a plateau and offers some incredible views over Port St. John’s and the Indian Ocean.

 Well rested, an early start awaits.
-After all, we need to cover approximately 350 miles today stretching from the Indian Ocean directly into the Drakensberg.
-We travel directly up onto the escarpment on a newly tarred road via Lusikisiki and then Flagstaff.
-All the stereotypes of Africa hold true for this stretch of our journey where it’s daily fare to pick-up a chicken and a goat for dinner from the vendor on the street curb.
+We need to cover approximately 300miles today stretching from the Indian Ocean directly into the middle interior of Kwa Zulu Natal.
+We travel directly up onto the escarpment on a newly tarred road via Lusikisiki and Flagstaff.
+All the stereotypes of Africa hold true for this stretch of our journey where it’s daily fare to pick-up a chicken and a goat for dinner from the vendor on the street side.

 We travel through Kokstad only to turn-off a little later onto the R56 direction Pietermaritzburg.
 The road winds its way lazily through the rolling hills of Kwa-Zulu Natal and greeting places such as Umzimkulu and Ixopo.